 Already vaccinated?
-Boosters are recommended for most people, and especially for older adults.
-Speak with your doctor if you have questions.
+A booster is recommended for people aged 12 and over, and especially for older adults.
+Speak with your doctor if you have concerns.

 Undecided?
 Older adults are highly at risk from COVID-19.
-Most Americans age 65 and older are vaccinated.
-Learn more about the vaccine's effectiveness at www.cdc.gov/coronavirus.
+Over 80% of Americans 65 and older are vaccinated, but it could be lower where you live.
+Learn more about the vaccine at www.cdc.gov/coronavirus.